How to audit your SaaS stack from invoices

 4. The annual-vs-monthly arbitrage — and its trap

-Annual billing saves 15–20% over monthly, and the reflexive advice is "switch everything to annual."
-That advice is half right and quietly expensive.
-The saving is real on your corestack — the tools you'd bet money you'll still run next year.
+Annual billing may reduce the quoted monthly equivalent, but "switch everything to annual" can be expensive.
+The saving may be real on your corestack — the tools you'd bet money you'll still run next year.
 But prepaying twelve months on a tool you abandon in month four is a negativesaving: you've converted a cancellable monthly cost into sunk, unrecoverable spend.

 So the rule is conditional, not blanket: annualize the keepers, keep the experiments monthly.Run each tool through a one-line test — "will we still be using this in twelve months?"
 If the honest answer is yes, take the annual discount.
 If it's "probably" or "we're still evaluating," the flexibility of monthly is worth more than the discount.
-Most stacks have a clear core to lock in and a churning edge to leave liquid.
+Use the current vendor quote rather than a generic discount assumption.

 The SaaS Subscription Audit flags exactly how much each line would save on annual billing, so you can annualize the keepers without doing the math by hand.